camelya58/multipart-formdata/README.md

 For Swagger 3.0 this is enought. https://swagger.io/docs/specification/describing-request-body/file-upload/

-The whole request will have a common responseBody and you can can your "meta" as an object.
+The whole request will have a common responseBody and you can get your "meta" as an object.

 But for Swagger 2.0 the "meta" will be as a parameter which type is "String". https://swagger.io/docs/specification/2-0/file-upload/